 At least one day ahead, mix together all the mincemeat ingredients, cover and set aside.

-Preheat oven to 190C, gas 5).
-Roll pastry out on to a floured surface.
+Preheat the oven to 190°C/375°F/Gas 5.
+Roll the pastry out on to a floured surface.
 Cut out 12 discs, using a 7cm fluted cutter, and line a 12-hole tin.
-Combine pastry trimmings into a ball, cover and chill.
+Combine pastry trimmings back into a ball, wrap in clingfilm and chill.

 Making them in advance?
 Freeze on a baking tray then transfer to a sealed container when completely frozen.
-Reheat from frozen at 200°C (400°F, gas mark 6) for 15 mins.
+They can be kept in the freezer for up to three months.
+Reheat from frozen at 200°C/400°F/Gas 6 for 15 mins.